 As with all car parts, shock absorbers can suffer from general wear and tear and you should know the signs of them failing.
 If you notice an uncharacteristic bouncing, stiffness or feel that the handling of the car is off, then you may need to get the shock absorbers checked.
 They contain fluid so can be subject to leaks and other damage which require maintenance from a qualified mechanic.

 Another thing to look out for while driving is longer braking distances, which of course can be very dangerous.
 The shock absorbers may need looking at if you’ve noticed any issues with braking, yet we often tend to blame other car parts first before even considering this part of the suspension.
-(According to Kwikfit, worn shock absorbers can increase braking distance by up to two metres when travelling 30mph).
+(According to Kwikfit, worn absorbers can increase braking distance by up to two metres when travelling 30mph).
 Driving with worn shock absorbers can also negatively affect the tyres, speeding up wear and tear.

-However, it can sometimes be difficult to notice when there is a problem with a shock absorber or another part of the complex suspension system.
+However, it can sometimes be difficult to notice when there is a problem with an absorber or another part of the complex suspension system.
 This is because the loss of performance is gradual over time, so drivers often don’t recognise the difference in handling.
 This is why it’s a good idea to trust a mechanic to take a look at the shock absorbers, during other maintenance checks, and see if they are worn.

-Replacing and repairing shock absorbers
+Replacing and repairing

-There are a few different types of shock absorbers your vehicle may have, which will determine if they need to be replaced or repaired if damaged.
+There are a few different types of absorbers your vehicle may have, which will determine if they need to be replaced or repaired if damaged.
 A lot of shock absorbers can be replaced easily and inexpensively – so you shouldn’t have to worry about a big maintenance bill.
 Some only need a part of the absorber to be replaced and upgraded, saving on a full replacement.

 However if you’re concerned about the shock absorbers on your vehicle then it’s also a good idea to get the entire suspension system checked out by a professional – a good mechanic will likely do this anyway just to make sure the whole system is in good working order.
 There are quite a few moving parts in the suspension system including coil springs, wishbones and bushes so it’s important to check for wear and tear.